dasthagirivali/dasthagirivali/README.md

 ###

 <h4 align="left">I recently graduated from Sri Krishnadevaraya University.
+During my graduation, I realized the potential of IT and programming.
+Although I did not graduate in CS or IT, I have always been fascinated by the idea of programming and coding.
+I worked on my technical skills and was involved in projects.

-I am a motivated and enthusiastic individual passionate about the Software Industry.<br><br>During my time at Institution, I worked on several projects that allowed me to develop my skills in Python, MySQL, Mongo DB, HTML, CSS, and WordPress.
-My experience during training days taught me the importance of attention to detail, teamwork, and effective communication.</h4>
+I worked on several projects that allowed me to develop my skills in Python, MySQL, MongoDB, HTML, and CSS.
+My experience during training days taught me the importance of attention to detail, teamwork, and effective communication..</h4>

 ###